-After a new version for a profile releases, settings in profiles based on the older versions become read-only.
-You can continue using those older profiles, including editing their name, description, and assignments, but you won't be able to edit settings for them or create new profiles based on the older versions.
+When a new version for a profile becomes available, settings in profiles based on the older versions become read-only.
+You can continue to use those older profiles.
+You can also edit the profile names, description, and assignments, but they don't support a change to their settings configuration and you can't create new profiles based on the older versions.

-When you're ready to use the more recent version of a baseline, you can create new profiles or update your existing profiles to the new version.
+When you're ready to use the more recent baseline version, you can create new profiles or update your existing profiles to the new version.
 See Change the baseline version for a profile in the Manage security baseline profiles article.

 About baseline versions and instances

 Each new version instance of a baseline can add or remove settings or introduce other changes.
-For example, as new Windows settings become available with new versions of Windows 10/11, the MDM Security Baseline might receive a new version instance that includes the newest settings.
+For example, as new Windows settings become available with new versions of Windows 10/11, Security Baseline for Windows 10 and later might receive a new version instance that includes the newest settings.

-In the Microsoft Intune admin center, under Endpoint security > Security baselines you'll see a list of the available baselines.
+You can view the list of available baselines in the Microsoft Intune admin center, under Endpoint security > Security baselines.
 The list includes: